 Being honest does not mean being harsh or insensitive; rather, it implies speaking your truth kindly, tactfully, and compassionately.
 It’s especially important to note that when criticizing someone, it’s crucial to do so constructively, focusing on the issue at hand rather than on the person.

-Genuine Communication: The Glue That Holds Everything Together
+3. Be Genuine In Your Communication: The Glue That Holds Everything Together

 Genuine communication is the glue that holds everything together.
 It is more than just expressing thoughts and feelings.
 It involves active listening, empathy, and understanding.
 Genuine communication is transparent and direct, but also respectful and considerate.